Thursday, June 27 to Saturday, June 29, 2019

 The Open University, Walton Hall, Milton Keynes, MK7 6AA

 The Open University Business School's Department for People and Organisations is excited to host the 11th International Critical Management Studies Conference 2019, in collaboration with VIDA.
-The theme of the conference will be around “Precarious Presents, Open Futures”.
+The theme of the conference is “Precarious Presents, Open Futures”.

 The Eventbrite link for registration is below this text.
 The registration deadline is 6 June 2019.
 Please note that you must register for the conference by this deadline in order to attend.
 No refunds for cancellation will be given.

 The conference will be held on The Open University main campus (not to be confused with East campus which is the nearest set of buildings to the MK Hotel and Kents Hill Park).
 Please go directly to the Library to register.
 Click for a campus map.

 The draft outline programme and draft session timetable are now available.

 The fees for the conference are as follows, and cover attendance at the conference itself, car parking if required on the Walton Hall campus, all refreshments, lunches, drinks receptions, dinners and conference materials.
 They do not include accommodation or travel expenses.
 We provide some suggestions for local accommodation below.

 Please note that this button will take you through to our external Eventbrite booking page, with all ticket options available.

 Open University staff and PhD and professional doctorate students can attend the conference for free.
 The Eventbrite page will allow you to register as a member of this group of people.

 Pre-booked guests of attendees are welcome at the drinks reception and dinner on the first night (27 June), which will be on campus and/ or the drinks reception and gala dinner on the second night (28 June), which will be held at the Double Tree by Hilton in Stadium MK.
 The price for guests/non-conference ticket holders is as follows (do not purchase these tickets for yourself if you have paid a conference fee as all meals are included in the fee):

 Please note that pre-booked guests will not have access to the conference sessions, refreshment breaks or lunches.